Chukwuebukaoguejiofo/Programming_cheat_sheets/linux/commands/awk.md

 name : rich : age : 40 : address : 789 foobar
 ```

+### use a ':' delimeter, print columns 2 and 4, of the brian.txt file
 ```bash
 $ awk -F: '{print $2  $4}' brian.txt
 ```